Tools, Courses & Resources for Writers

-Earn More Money as a Freelance Writer (ebook): By The Write Life.
+Earn More Money as a Freelance Writer (free ebook): By The Write Life.
 Successful freelancer Nicole Dieker has grown her freelance earnings to $10K a month, and now she’s sharing the nine achievable strategies that helped her get there.
 You’ll learn how to maximize your income and grow your freelance business.

 BlueHost (website hosting): Used by top bloggers around the world, this web hosting company is known for its customer service, reliability, and the wide range of packages available.
 Read our post about how to start a blog to understand how BlueHost might be useful for you.
 Blog hosting starts at just $2.95/month.